 If the person being adopted is under 19, then the ‘parent(s)’ must also consent to the adoption, unless the court has said that their consent is not required.

-If the person being adopted is under 16, then the Minister of Community Services must receive notice of the application and give confirmation that they received notice.
+If the person being adopted is under 16, then the Minister of Opportunities and Social Development must receive notice of the application and give confirmation that they received notice.

 This term is defined in the Children and Family Services Act.
 This Act is the piece of law that deals with adoptions and child protection matters.